cplmakerlab/cplmakerlab.github.io/_guides/how-to-trace-an-image-in-inkscape.md

 ---
-title: How to trace an image in Inkscape
+title: How to Trace an Image in Inkscape
 categories:
   - 2D design
 tags: